-- 5. The CIL Regulations (Regulations 55 to 58) allow CIL charging authorities to set discretionary relief for exceptional circumstances.
+- 7. The CIL Regulations (Regulations 55 to 58) allow CIL charging authorities to set discretionary relief for exceptional circumstances.
 This allows the council the discretion to offer ECR where individual sites with specific and exceptional cost burdens would not be viable due to the payment of the CIL charge.
-Use of an exceptional circumstances policy enables the charging authority to avoid rendering sites with specific and exceptional cost burdens unviable. - 6.
+Use of an exceptional circumstances policy enables the charging authority to avoid rendering sites with such specific and exceptional cost burdens unviable. - 8.
 The CIL Regulations make clear that relief can only be granted where there are 'exceptional circumstances' which justify doing so, and where the council considers it "expedient" to do so.
 ECR would also only be available in respect of developments where the Council is satisfied that to require payment of CIL would have an unacceptable impact of the economic viability of the development.
-Economic viability would be objectively tested by a requirement that applicants for relief must submit a viability report prepared by a suitably qualified professional approved by the council. - 7.
-It is important to note that existing CIL rates were set in 2013 at a level where evidence was held to demonstrate that most development could afford to pay the CIL charge.
-This was supported by viability evidence and took into account affordable housing requirements and other planning policy requirements.
-Since 2013 in general local development values have increased at a faster rate than development costs so it expected that the exceptional circumstances where this policy will be applied will be rare (as intended by the regulations). - 8.
-There are alternative ways of improving the viability of development schemes, such as by phasing development (so that the phases form separate, chargeable schemes), phasing or reducing other planning policy requirements.
-Our adopted Instalments Policy was introduced alongside the CIL Charging Schedule and allows developers to pay CIL over a number of weeks or months (depending on the level of CIL liability) rather than the total on the commencement of development. - 9.
-The proposed ECR Policy set out in Appendix 1 lists the proposed tests which would need to be met before such relief will be granted.
-The policy also makes clear that each case will be considered individually and that the council retains the discretion to make judgements about the viability of the scheme and whether the exceptional circumstances policy applies.
-It is also important for the council to ensure that any relief would not constitute State Aid, in accordance with the regulations. - 10.
-If council does approve the ECR Policy on 25 September, it will come into force at some point during the autumn.
-Under the CIL Regulations the council could decide to withdraw it at any time giving two weeks' notice.
+Economic viability would be objectively tested by a requirement that applicants for relief must submit a viability report prepared by a suitably qualified professional approved by the council. - 9.
+Following a request made at the Cabinet meeting in September research was completed on the following: - How common is it for CIL charging councils to have an ECR policy in place? - Identify examples of where the policy has been used and relief granted. - Best practice in terms of cost recovery for local planning authorities.